Firewall & NGFW · Head-to-Head

 How much does Sophos XGS cost compared to Palo Alto Networks?

-Sophos XGS pricing: Hardware from ~$400 (XGS 87) to $30,000+ (XGS 8500) / Xstream Protection Bundle includes all features / Standard Protection Bundle for basic NGFW.
-Palo Alto Networks pricing: Hardware appliances from ~$3,000 (PA-400) to $200,000+ (PA-7000 series) / VM-Series from ~$2,500/yr / Subscription licenses for Threat Prevention, WildFire, URL Filtering, DNS Security sold separately.
-Sophos XGS's pricing model is appliance purchase + annual protection bundle subscription, while Palo Alto Networks uses appliance purchase + annual subscription licenses per feature pricing.
+Sophos XGS starts at Hardware from ~$400 (XGS 87) to $30,000+ (XGS 8500) / Xstream Protection Bundle includes all features / Standard Protection Bundle for basic NGFW (appliance purchase + annual protection bundle subscription).
+Palo Alto Networks starts at Hardware appliances from ~$3,000 (PA-400) to $200,000+ (PA-7000 series) / VM-Series from ~$2,500/yr / Subscription licenses for Threat Prevention, WildFire, URL Filtering, DNS Security sold separately (appliance purchase + annual subscription licenses per feature).
+As always, the sticker price only tells part of the story.
+Factor in add-ons, implementation costs, and what's actually included at each tier.

 Can I migrate from Palo Alto Networks to Sophos XGS?